Biography

 I worked with a variety of contractors, many of which were friends, and later partnered with one.
 In the last month we made a little over $10,000.

 That's when COVID-19 hit.
 Our local government put a hard cap on events where more than 3 people gathered, which naturally included corporate shoots and weddings.
-Our revenue dropped to $0 overnight.
+Sooo.. our revenue dropped to $0 overnight.

 One of the last shoots I did before we were forced to shut down.